 MTV IS TEACHER APPROVED

-"Love Over Gold," Dire Straits' fourth full-length effort, was followed by the EP "Twisting By The Pool."
+The “Love Over Gold,” album was followed by the EP “Twisting By The Pool.”
 The title track was an infectious romp.
 A whole lotta fun.
 Also, ex-Rockpile drummer Terry Williams had joined.

-In '91 the band re-grouped for the recording of "On Every Street."
-The CD had three songs that illustrated Knopfler's style diversity; in both writing and playing.
-The whimsical "Calling Elvis" had a Country/Rock feeling.
-"The Bug" was more philosophical but also has a roots Rock feeling.
-(It was later covered by Country singer Mary-Chapin Carpenter).
-Then there's the dense, ominous and driving "Heavy Fuel."
+In ‘91 the band re-grouped for the recording of “On Every Street.”
+The set had three songs that illustrated Knopfler’s stylistic diversity; in both writing and playing.
+The whimsical “Calling Elvis” had a Country/Rock feeling.
+“The Bug” was more philosophical but also has a roots Rock feeling.
+(The song was later covered by Country singer Mary-Chapin Carpenter.)
+Then there was the driving “Heavy Fuel.”